-Senator Claitor is Chairman of the Senate Judiciary Committee and also serves on the Senate Health & Welfare Committee.
+Senator Claitor is chairman of the Judiciary C committee, which focuses chiefly on the criminal law.
+He is a member of the Senate Health & Welfare Committee.

 Along with two of his three brothers and his father, Dan is active in the family businesses.

 Many people, both within and outside the legislature, consider Dan one of the most prepared legislators.
 Dan is known to claim, “It’s funny, but the harder I work, the luckier I get.”